CastagnaIT/plugin.video.netflix/README.md

 ## Something doesn't work

+***Before open an issue please try read the Wiki pages or ask for help in the Kodi forum***

-If something doesn't work for you, please:
+If something doesn't work for you:
 1. Open add-on settings, go to in Expert page and change `Debug logging level` to `Verbose`
 2. Enable the Debug log in your Kodi settings
 3. Perform the actions that cause the error, so they are written in the log